Kabukicho - Shinjuku, Tokyo

 In the area there are a lot of massage parlors

-where the masseuses are naked or half naked, and that at the end of the massage offer that service called "happy ending
+where the masseuses are naked or half naked, and that at the end of the massage offer a so-called "happy ending

 Seku kyabakura / Oppai bar